NeueDarshan/simple_ConTeXt/README.md

 # Settings

-In the command palette there is a command "simpleConTeXt: View/change the settings", which manages a little GUI for handling the settings.
+In the command palette there is a command "simple_ConTeXt: View/change the settings", which manages a little GUI for handling the settings.
 It has some limitations, but it is pretty flexible and is usually quicker to change one setting than editing the actual settings file.